Equipping students with a critical understanding of sustainable development theoretical debate and practice.

 - a chance to develop both an understanding of the processes generating change and the skills and abilities to respond to it

 The MSc Environment and Sustainable Development looks at conventional approaches in development planning, and the environmental conflicts generated by them.
 There’s a particular focus on developing countries.

-The programme looks at conventional approaches in development planning, and the environmental conflicts generated by them, with specific reference to developing countries.
-It contrasts these approaches with the need for long-term environmental sustainability and social justice and examines concrete attempts to incorporate a deeper awareness of these goals into development policy making, planning and management.
+It examines the need for long-term environmental sustainability and social justice and considers attempts to incorporate a deeper awareness of these goals into development policymaking, planning and management.